chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/scaffolding.md

 From Pluralsight/ASP.NET 6 Core Fundamentals

-# Overview
+# overview
 ASP.NET Core can *scaffold.*  This creates:
 - a `DbContext` class—the main class that coordinates EF functionality for a given data model.
 - Razor pages that handle CRUD operations for an entity.

-# How to Scaffold from Visual Studio
+# how to scaffold from visual studio
 1. Create **Pages/*subfolder***
 2. In **Solution Explorer** > right-click **Pages/*subfolder*** > **Add** > **New Scaffolded Item**
     a. **Installed** > **Common** > **Razor Pages** > **Razor Pages using Entity Framework (CRUD)** > **ADD**